Skip to content

 Configuring an Agent Running in a Docker Container

-1. Add a command to copy the certificate from the host to the agent container:
+2. Add a command to copy the certificate into the image

 Example:

-2. Add a command to import the certificate into the Java Key Store:
+3. Add commands to import this certificate into the trusted store and Java Key Store

 RUN keytool -import -noprompt \